 - Drizzle a little honey over the top of the warm cakes, and leave them on the baking sheet for a few minutes to cool slightly.
 Once cool enough to handle, transfer to a wire cooling wrack.

 - Space rocks are delicious eaten while still warm!
-Once completely cool, transfer any uneaten ‘rocks’ to a freezer bag and freeze for another space rock day!
+Once completely cool, transfer any uneaten ‘rocks’ to a freezer bag and freeze.

 So thinking about space rocks ...